 The 45 kilometre (28 mile) 4X4 trail between Kabouga and Darlington is graded 2 -3 and takes visitors through an area of the reserve that was once the scene of fierce clashes between the British and the Afrikaners during the Anglo-Boer war.
 The route travels through a number of different vegetation areas providing spectacular scenery.

-Bordering the Addo Elephant National Park the Addo Elephant Back Safaris offers visitors the unique opportunity to ride on the back of these powerful and majestic African animals while enjoying the viewing as you amble slowly through the African bush.
+Bordering the Addo Elephant National Park the Addo Elephant Safaris offers visitors the unique opportunity to interact with Elephants and learn more about these magnificent creatures.

 After the walk visitors will also be able to spend time with the Elephants, feeding them and walking alongside them.
 Tours last approximately three hours and there are three time slots available; 08h00, 11h00, 15h00.
 Visitors are asked to arrive at least 30 minutes prior to the tour.
 Booking is essential.